Types of Degrees Natural Sciences Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Natural Sciences.
-About 1.8% of those with this major are international students.
+Natural Sciences appeals to people across the globe.
+About 1.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 - Saudi Arabia

 How Much Do Natural Sciences Majors Make?

 Data from the U.S. Department of Education shows that natural sciences students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $31,400 per year.
 During this timeframe, most salaries fell between $26,300 (25th percentile) and $37,700 (75th percentile).